eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 + Homoiconicity is the property of code being equivalent to its internal data structure, such that the code is another data structure that can be manipulated by the code \cite[\S5, pp. 196]{Tate2014}
+	- Placing a colon in front of a variable or function invocation returns a representation of the variable/function in the code's tree structure
+			\cite[\S5, pp. 196]{Tate2014}.